Astros vs. White Sox Player Props Betting Odds

-Yordan Alvarez and Andrew Vaughn are among the players with prop bets available when the Houston Astros and the Chicago White Sox square off at Guaranteed Rate Field on Friday (at 8:10 PM ET).
+Player prop bet options for Andrew Vaughn, Yordan Alvarez and others are available when the Chicago White Sox host the Houston Astros at Guaranteed Rate Field on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with DraftKings!